Canadian Major Indoor Soccer League: Rules

-The pitch is a regular sized hockey rink with artificial turf placed on it.
-The goals are eight feet high and 14 ft wide.
-Unlike previous years, all goals are worth one point.
+The pitch was a regular sized hockey rink with artificial turf placed on it.
+The goals were 8 ft high and 14 ft wide.
+Unlike previous years, all goals were worth one point.

-Teams consist of six players, including the goalkeeper, on the floor at any one time.
-The players are changed on the fly, like in hockey.
-Also like hockey, at times teams will be required to play one or even two players short.
-These situations, are a result of a player being shown a blue card.
-A blue card requires the offending player to serve a two- or four-minute penalty depending on the severity of the offense.
+Teams consisted of six players, including the goalkeeper, on the floor at any one time.
+The players were changed on the fly, like in ice hockey.
+Also like hockey, at times teams were required to play one or even two players short.
+These situations were a result of a player being shown a blue card.
+A blue card required the offending player to serve a two- or four-minute penalty depending on the severity of the offence.

-A single game is composed of four 15-minute quarters.
-In the few instances where doubleheaders are scheduled, the games will then be shortened to two 20-minute halves.
-During exhibition matches if the teams are tied at the end of the regulation time, a penalty shootout will occur to determine the winner.
+A single game was composed of four 15-minute quarters.
+In the few instances where doubleheaders were scheduled, the games were shortened to two 20-minute halves.
+During exhibition matches if the teams were tied at the end of the regulation time, a penalty shootout occurred to determine the winner.